-Stakeholders I: Head of EU-Rail System Pillar Unit (HoSPU)

-• A: SP Core Group

-R: SP Domain Teams (SPDTs)

-I: European Union Agency for Railways (ERA)

-• C : FP System Experts (FPSE)

-C: UNISIG Super Group

-C: EUG System Group

-Pre-conditions A possible enhancement is in the scope of JU.

-The Standardisation and TSI Input Plan defines an

-enhancement to the TSI and the expected timeline for

-delivery.

-Triggers

-Frequency • Drafting and submitting an enhancement CR according to the Standardisation and TSI Input Plan Drafting and submitting a cover CR for a new document according to the Standardisation and TSI Input Plan Preparation of the enhancement CR solution according to the Standardisation and TSI Input Plan The SP proposes a draft problem description with a clear technical, operational and economical rational according to the CCM process • A draft document is available which has been prepared by SPDTs (with FPSE) Process description • SPDTs (with FPSE) for drafting an enhancement CR: checks if the draft problem description fulfils the validation criteria of the ERA CCM process STEP 30 checks if it is really an enhancement according to the ERA CCM process STEP50&51 reviews and agrees on the content of the CR. achieves a common view on a possible solution proposal. optionally a solution proposal has been agreed already in the SPDTs before posting the CR. • SPDTs (with FPSE) for drafting a Cover CR for a new document: drafts a Cover CR for the new document with a clear technical, operational or economical rational reviews and agrees on the content of the cover CR. optionally the document has been agreed already in the SPDTs before posting the cover CR. optionally, if possible a document draft should have been reviewed and agreed already in the ERA Topical Working Group on Architecture before posting the cover CR. • SPDTs (with FPSE) for solving an enhancement CR / a document cover CR: A sub-group shall work out a solution for the CR.
+Stakeholders Stakenolders I: Head of EU-Rail System Pillar Unit (HoSPU) • A: SP Core Group R: SP Domain Teams (SPDTs) I: European Union Agency for Railways (ERA) • C: FP System Experts (FPSE) C: UNISIG Super Group C: EUG System Group Pre-conditions A possible enhancement is in the scope of JU.
+The Standardisation and TSI Input Plan defines an enhancement to the TSI and the expected timeline for delivery.
+Triggers Frequency Drafting and submitting an enhancement CR according to the Standardisation and TSI Input Plan Drafting and submitting a cover CR for a new document according to the Standardisation and TSI Input Plan Preparation of the enhancement CR solution according to the Standardisation and TSI Input Plan Input The SP proposes a draft problem description with a clear technical, operational and economical rational according to the CCM process A draft document is available which has been prepared by SPDTs (with FPSE) Process description SPDTs (with FPSE) for drafting an enhancement CR: \circ checks if the draft problem description fulfils the validation criteria of the ERA CCM process STEP 30 checks if it is really an enhancement according to the ERA CCM process STEP50&51 reviews and agrees on the content of the CR. achieves a common view on a possible solution proposal. already in the SPDTs before posting the CR. • SPDTs (with FPSE) for drafting a Cover CR for a new document: \circ drafts a Cover CR for the new document with a clear technical, operational or economical rational reviews and agrees on the content of the cover CR. optionally the document has been agreed already in the SPDTs before posting the cover CR.

+16.1.7.3 Prepare, validate, and solve Enhancement Change Request of JU optionally, if possible a document draft should have been reviewed and agreed already in the ERA Topical Working Group on Architecture before posting the cover CR.
+SPDTs (with FPSE) for solving an enhancement CR / a document cover CR: A sub-group shall work out a solution for the CR.
 The solution is agreed by the corresponding experts of SPDTs including the UNISIG Supergroup and the EUG System Group.
 In case of non-agreement in the SPDTs (with FPSE) the topic is escalated to the SP Core Group for a decision who may involve other SPDTs in its decision process.
 In case of new documents, the SP Core Group needs to agree on the cover CR.
 Once approved by the SP Core Group, the resolution of the enhancement CR will be sent to ERA.
 Output SP has taken a decision for an enhancement / cover CR to submit it or not.
 The enhancement / cover CR is submitted by SPDT or a SP Core Group member to the ERA CCM database.
 The CR solution is submitted by SPDT or a SP Core Group member to the ERA CCM database.

-16.1.7.5 Prepare, validate, and solve Enhancement Change Request external from JU
+16.1.7.4 Prepare, validate, and solve Enhancement Change Request external from JU

-Stakeholders I: Head of EU-Rail System Pillar Unit (HoSPU) • C : SP Core Group C: SP Domain Teams (SPDTs) C: SP Architecture and Release Coordination Team (ARTC) A/R: European Union Agency for Railways (ERA) • C: SP Steering Group (SPSG) • (C) : FP System Experts (FPSE) Pre-conditions A possible enhancement is in the scope of [DAC, TAP/TAF, CCS, Triggors EPA has avaluated a CP from outside of the UL Inggers ERA has evaluated a CK from outside of the jo Frequency On demand Input • CR Process description A CR from outside of the JU has been submitted to ERA ERA evaluates CR as an enhancement ERA requests from SPC to carry out a formalized pre- assessment of the CR Quality: whether the CR has a clear objective, detailed scope (content table of the changes to the subsets), clear transition framework, economic assessment, consideration of technical maturity, System impact: check CR impact to SP architecture, and operational concept and CBOs Planning and project of delivery
+Stakeholders I: Head of EU-Rail System Pillar Unit (HoSPU)

+• C: SP Core Group

+C: SP Domain Teams (SPDTs)

+• C: SP Architecture and Release Coordination Team (ARTC)

+A/R: European Union Agency for Railways (ERA)

+• C: SP Steering Group (SPSG)

+• (C): FP System Experts (FPSE)

+Pre-conditions A possible enhancement is in the scope of [DAC, TAP/TAF, CCS,

+TMS]

+Triggers ERA has evaluated a CR from outside of the JU

+Frequency On demand

+Input • CR